A Sparkling Night on the Water~ Bioluminescence Night Paddle $68

 * Water bottle

-* Lunch in a compact lunch bag or ziploc--take in boat with you
+* Dinner or snack in a compact lunch bag --take in boat with you

 * Sunscreen and lip balm

 * Sun glasses (or prescription glasses) attached with a leash

 * Binoculars and camera in waterproof bag ( use at your own risk); disposable cameras work well.